On-campus testing will resume on Thursday, Jan. 21.

+We have heard from most of our students who tested positive that they were surprised by their positive test results.
 Even if you are not experiencing symptoms at this time, you can get tested to help keep our campus community safe.
 It is important to realize that you can be infected and spread the virus but feel well and have no symptoms.

 What can I expect on the day of the test?

-On the day of the test, you should arrive at Hagestad Hall, second floor.
+On the day of the test, you should arrive at Hagestad Hall, first floor.
 For this process to function smoothly, it is critical that you pay attention to the date and time of your appointment.
 Other things to note:

-- Bring your ID.
+- Bring your ID and smartphone.

 - Testing should only take about five minutes to complete.

-- Depending on the results, appropriate information and medical advice will be presented and additional PCR testing may be required.
+- Antigen test results will be available in 15 minutes.
+Depending on the results, appropriate information and medical advice will be presented and additional PCR testing may be required.

 - PCR confirmation tests will take another 15 minutes to administer.
 Results from the PCR test will be available in 2-5 days.

 Who should I contact if I haven't received the results of my PCR test results after the specified time period?